Single-token vs Two-token Blockchain Tokenomics: Single token mechanisms

 where $s(\cdot)$ and $r(\cdot)$ are arbitrary differentiable functions in $(0,1)$, and where the indexes $k$ and $v$ in the summations range over all users and all validators, respectively.
 In the following, we denote by $r'(\cdot)$ and $s'(\cdot)$ the first derivatives of $r(\cdot)$ and $s(\cdot)$, respectively.
 We make the following assumption about $r(\cdot)$ and $s(\cdot)$.

 \begin{assumption} We assume that the functions $r(\cdot)$ and $s(\cdot)$ in \eqref{eq:general-schemes} are both concave.
-Moreover, for the number $m\geq 2$ and $n\geq 2$ of users and validators under consideration, they never allocate more than the total rewards or service available, $r(1/n)\leq 1/n$ and $s(1/m)\leq 1/m$, and the first derivatives satisfy $r'(1/n)>0$ and $s'(1/m)>0$. \end{assumption} The proof of this result follows the same arguments in \cite{decentralization_friction}.
+Moreover, for the number $m\geq 2$ and $n\geq 2$ of users and validators under consideration, they never allocate more than the total rewards or service value available, $r(1/n)\leq 1/n$ and $s(1/m)\leq 1/m$, and the first derivatives satisfy $r'(1/n)>0$ and $s'(1/m)>0$. \end{assumption}

 \begin{lemma} In any symmetric equilibrium, it holds that

 Moreover

 Hence, if $\tm{\Rew} \neq 1$, then $\tm{u_i} = \tm{\token_U}$ and $\tm{b_i}=\TM{\token_U}{t+1}$ for all users $i$, and the following identity must hold: